remmertjack/Clustering-Ball-Players-1/README.md

 similarity measures](https://baseballsavant.mlb.com/affinity-pitchersAndHitters-byHittingProfile#players=hitters&player=545361-R&s=0.5),
 is because it is.
 In my case, I want to find different groups or styles of players, whereas Statcast is interested in finding how similar players are to one another.
-Although analyzing how similar two players are is good, we still do not have a way of contextualizing those players.
+Although analyzing similarities between two players is good, we still do not have a way of contextualizing those players.
 For example, according to Statcast, Mike Trout’s most similar player (in 2019) is Yordan Alvarez whereas DJ LeMahieu’s is Robinson Cano.
 Does that mean the Yankees in 2019 would want Cano hitting where